 Recommended Book: “Building a Life Worth Living” by Marsha M. Linehan – Buy at Amazon

-Agreed that our days are more painful than what others experience but whats the positive aspect?
+Agreed that our days are more painful than what others experience but what’s the positive aspect?
 We feel more… be it sadness or happiness.
 We are emotionally rich and we can experience happiness like no other.
 There are numerous pros of being a borderline too.
 Google it!

 As of now, I have lost 2 people close to me who had BPD.
 I know why people choose death over life.
 But I want to amplify few little reasons to just reach out in crisis.
-You may feel like family/friends/lovers do not care about your life but just once, before the big step, reach out to any helpline or any mental health organisation.
+You may feel like family/friends/lovers do not care about your life but just once, before the big step, reach out to any helpline or any mental health organization.
 Your value in this world is way more worthy than you might think.”